Mooky the Clown: Initial work at the Tower Circus and touring abroad (1992 – 1997)

+After the 1994 Tower Circus main show, Endresz took the "Wild on Wheels" act to various other circuses.
+One was Cirkus Merano in Norway for the 1995 season, and another was Bobby Robert's Super Circus at the SECC in Glasgow during the festive season of 1995/96.
+At the SECC show, he also performed as Mooky as part of a troupe of clowns who did a water comedy routine.
+“Wild on Wheels” won Endresz a second silver medal at the Cirque Mondial de Demain Festival in 1995.

+Return to the Tower Circus and career as Mooky the Clown (1997 – present)

-After the act was introduced during the 1994 Blackpool Tower Circus main show, Endresz toured numerous circuses in Europe with his juggling act "Wild on Wheels", which featured him juggling on the back of a moving motorcycle.
-He returned to the Tower Circus at the end of 1997 for the first circus pantomime Aladdin.
+After touring with “Wild on Wheels”, Endresz returned to the Tower Circus at the end of 1997 for the first circus pantomime Aladdin Goes to the Circus.
 Here, Endresz was asked to stay for the upcoming summer season, but due to the presence of another juggler in the show, he instead worked again as Mini Mooky.
+Endresz said later on that he used this season to develop his clown character further.

-In 1999, Endresz took over as the main Mooky the Clown, and in the process became the primary clown at the Blackpool Tower Circus.
-It was at this point he introduced his current look for Mooky: during the 1999 show Mooky acted as a "ringboy" who would interupt the circus acts.
+After performing a routine as Mooky in the 1998 Circus pantomime Cinderella’s Adventures at the Circus - for the 1999 main show, Endresz took over as the main Mooky the Clown, and in the process became the primary clown at the Blackpool Tower Circus.
+It was at this point he introduced his current look for Mooky: during the 1999 show Mooky acted as a "ringboy" who would interrupt the circus acts.
 The ringboy's uniform at the Tower Circus during this time was blue and gold with a matching skullcap.
 Endresz would adopt this as Mooky's look, and has continued to wear it throughout his career even after Mooky's role as ringboy was dropped.
+The 1999 season also featured Endresz, out of clown makeup, performing "Wild on Wheels" - the last time he would perform the act as the main juggler.
+He would however later on, as Mooky, be the accompanying juggler for his brother Bubu when he performed the same act in the Tower Circus in 2007 and 2011.

-Since then, he has starred, without break, each year in the summer circus show; and until it was discontinued in 2020, in the Circus’ pantomime as well.
+Since then, he has starred, without break, each year in the summer circus show as Mooky the Clown; and until it was discontinued in 2020, in the Circus’ pantomime as well.
+He was similarly prominently featured in the Showzam! festival circuses - which ran for a fortnight in February from 2008 until 2012.

-In his act, Mooky is usually accompanied by a straight man, who often tries and fails to control Mooky’s chaotic behaviour in the ring.
-Over the years there have been different characters who have played this role: